wendyverdonk93/docs/content/integrations/plugins/magento1/faq/payment-fee-surcharges.md

 4. Add a surcharge percentage or fixed amount to set-up a fee within the section-> payment fee amount
 5. It is optional to show the added fee with or without VAT in the checkout.

-See how applying payment fees or surcharges for your customers may affect your webshop on our [PSD2 documentation page](/faq/psd2/)
+See how applying payment fees or surcharges for your customers may affect your webshop on our [PSD2 documentation](/faq/psd2/) page.

 Place a test order to verify whether the fee has been correctly processed.